 |Increased earnings||Saved time|

-When building a resume many people significantly undersell their achievements because they don't know what sort of detail they should provide about their career accomplishments.
+When building a resume many people totally undersell their achievements because they don't know what sort of detail they should provide about their career accomplishments.

 Here area some key questions to ask yourself so that you can write convincingly about your contributions: